Common Competitive Butterfly Faults

 Butterfly should only be performed at the intensity and distance where swimmers can maintain a good technique and high stroke rate.

-• It is often counter-productive to get swimmers to perform butterfly when they are fatigued.
+• It is often counter-productive to get swimmers to perform butterfly when fatigued.

-• As this may ingrain poor technique into the swimmer’s muscle memory* and establish longer-term stroke faults.
+• This may ingrain poor technique into the swimmer’s muscle memory* and establish longer-term stroke faults.

 • This can be very difficult to eradicate.